freshy969/menu-customizer/readme.md

 ## Installation ##

-1. Take the easy route and install through the WordPress plugin adder OR
+1. Take the easy route and install through the WordPress plugin installer OR
 1. Download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the Customizer (Appearance -> Customize) to customize your menus with live previews.